avinashmaskey22/BIM-4th-Web/README.md

 # bim-php
-This repo includes the Web Technology - II programming codes of TU BIM 4th Semester
+This repo includes the Web Technology - II programming codes for TU BIM 4th Semester